sephynox/bitcoin-statistics/README.md

 In order to utilize this program, you will need to setup a TOML config file to connect to your bitcoind RPC endpoint.
 You can also utilize ENV variables prefixed with `APP_`.
 See the `src/config.example.toml` file for more details on fields to configure.

 Note: If you are running Umbrel, it is best to forward 127.0.0.1:PORT to umbrel.local:8332.
-You can setup a temporary SSH forward using `shell ssh -f -L 8000:127.0.0.1:8332 umbrel@umbrel.local sleep 1000;`
+You can setup a temporary SSH forward using `ssh -f -L 8000:127.0.0.1:8332 umbrel@umbrel.local sleep 1000;`

 ## Process